 - East Asian and South East Asian dishes that specifically use white pepper

-Our farmer, Mr. Sharala, grows his peppercorn alongside Ceylon cinnamon in the central hills of Sri Lanka.
+Our farmer grows his peppercorn alongside Ceylon cinnamon in the central hills of Sri Lanka.
 During the harvesting season between June and August every year, he watches for the green berries to start ripening and turning red.
 This is how he knows it's time to send the pickers up ladders to handpick the berries individually.

-To make white pepper, Mr. Sharala naturally ferments the fresh pepper berries in barrels of water for about 5-6 days.
-Fermentation helps loosen up the outer peel, and when scrubbed with a wire mesh, falls off easily to reveal the pale white peppercorn.
+To make white pepper, our farmer naturally ferments the fresh pepper berries in barrels of water for about 5-6 days.
+Fermentation helps loosen up the outer peel and when scrubbed with a wire mesh, it falls off easily to reveal the pale white peppercorn inside.

 Grind it yourself: Fresh whole white peppercorn